 "So this day shall be to you a memorial; and you shall keep it as a feast to the LORD throughout your generations.
 You shall keep it as a feast by an everlasting ordinance.
 Seven days you shall eat unleavened bread.
 On the first day you shall remove leaven from your houses.
 For whoever eats leavened bread from the first day until the seventh day, that person shall be cut off from Israel."
 (Exodus 12:14-15)

 For the past couple of weeks, the traditional spring cleaning, which takes place before the holiday, has been the order of the day in Jewish homes throughout Israel.

 Every vestige of leaven (yeast) will be replaced by food products labeled "Kosher for Pesach," indicating that the rabbinate has inspected its ingredients to ensure it is leaven free.

-This evening, the 15th of Nisan on the Hebrew calendar, families and friends will gather around a festive holiday table to retell the story of our ancestors' exodus from Egyptian slavery.
+This year the holiday begins on Wednesday evening (April 8), the 15th of Nisan on the Hebrew calendar, families and friends will gather around a festive holiday table to retell the story of our ancestors' exodus from Egyptian slavery.

 The evening meal is called the Passover Seder.
 Seder, in Hebrew, simply means "order," indicating that there is an order to the way in which the meal is eaten.